ARM-software/abi-aa/aapcs64/aapcs64.rst

     * The current thread does not have access to SME.

-    * ZA state is active on entry.
+    * ZA state is 'active' on entry.

   * If PSTATE.ZA is 0, the subroutine enables PSTATE.ZA.